jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

 ```

-### Priliminary Checklist 02: Is any of your tables having non-native storage engines?
+### Checklist 02: Is any of your tables having non-native storage engines?
+#### 2.1 Any Partition Table without Native partition  support ?
 - [x] There must be no partition tables that use a storage engine that does not have native partitioning support.
-- [ ] If you have any storage engine other than native partitioned support,, how to alter those to native storage engine.
+- [ ] If you have any storage engine other than native partitioned support,how to alter those to native storage engine.

+#### 2.2 Must be no table patition that reside in shared InnoDB tablespace
+- [x] Before upgrading to MySQL 8.0.13 or higher, there must be no table partitions that reside in shared InnoDB tablespaces, which include the system tablespace and general tablespaces.

+#### 2.3 Check if any storage enginer having MyISAM tables
 - [ ] What if you have a storage engine having `MyISAM` tables and you need to convert those to `InnoDB`

+#### 2.4 Conflicting with MySQL 8.0 Data Dictionary
 - [ ] There must be no tables in the MySQL 5.7 mysql system database that have the same name as a table used by the MySQL 8.0 data dictionary

+#### 2.5 Is FK constraints > 64 character ?
 - [ ] There must be no tables that have foreign key constraint names longer than 64 characters

-**Simulation**
+#### Simulation
 ```bash
 # Lets find out whether exisiting database having any storage enginer other than the native partition support or in partitioned.
 > mysqlsh root@localhost --sql